emilyeserven/emilyeserven.github.io/_flexfolio/projects/secquiz.md

 ## Background Information

-Technology has found itself in every aspect of life.
-Everything from work to play to family, and beyond has been affected both positively and negatively.
-But despite this integration, it's surprising how many people have no idea what is running underneath the surface to make these technologies work[^skilldistro].
-The general public needs to learn about the technologies we use, how they will affect people in the long run, and how to develop habits that secure more privacy in the long run.
+We have found technology embedded in every facet of our lives..
+Everything from work to play to family and beyond has been affected both positively and negatively by technology's influence.
+But despite this massive and personal integration, it's surprising how many people have no idea what is running underneath the surface to make these technologies function[^skilldistro].
+The general public needs to learn about the technologies we use, how they will affect people in the long run, and how to develop habits that secure more privacy in our futures.

 One of the largest problems I find to be present when explaining the importance of safeguarding your personal data is a large sense of apathy.
 After all, billions of people use the internet.
 So why should someone care if the chances of being personally examined are low?